junjchen/craftt/Research.md

 ## Implementation

-- A Physical mashup editor
-- A demo backend (API/RUNTIME)
+ A mashup editor and a demo backend (API/RUNTIME).
+The mashup editor should fall into the category of visual programming and is built upon an abstraction of FRP + WOT.

+## Experienments

+ Prove the implications by constructing proper test scenarios